corps-g/asemot_openmc/README.md

 attendees are **strongly encouraged** to attend;
 register [here](https://goo.gl/forms/OCjAryhRSBTS0HaT2)!

-Attendees should also have a basic understanding of reactor physics.
+Attendees should also have a basic understanding of reactor physics and associated topics.
+Specific examples include an understanding of cross sections, mean free paths, and the four-factor formula.

 ## Access to OpenMC